multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 - EGLD payment amount
 - a lambda function, which contains the actual execution

 Since this is a SC deploy, we call the `init` function.
-Since the contract works with managed objects, we can't use the built-in Rust BigUint, so we use the one provided by `elrond_wasm` instead.
+Since the contract works with managed objects, we can't use the built-in Rust BigUint, so we use the one provided by `multiversx_sc` instead.
 To create managed types, we use the `managed_` functions.
 Alternatively, you can create those objects by:

 ```rust
 let target = BigUint::<DebugApi>::from(2_000u32);